sweet-js/sweet-core/design.markdown

 of a regex literal and deciding if `/` is the start of a regex or the division operator depends on parsing context.

-So how do we deal with this?

-### 1. Escape the delimiters

-We could just force all code to escape delimiters in regular expression literals so `var r = /as}df/` now must be written as `var r = /as\}df/`.
-This is of course not backwards compatible, though we could have an "upgrade your old code" script that you run to add the appropriate escaping.

-Annoying rule to force programmers to remember though.
-Problem for copy and pasting code snippets too.

-Easiest solution.
-Perhaps just chose this for the first pass and revisit later?
-But does this lock down the design too much if we want to actually solve it in the future?

-### 2. Give lookbehind to the reader
+### Give lookbehind to the reader

-So to handle the problem of `/` I think we can use "almost one" lookbehind to disambiguate.
+So to handle the problem of `/` we can use "almost one" lookbehind to disambiguate.
 Algorithm:

     skip over comments